Applicant FAQ

 • For fall 2024 and winter 2025, we have offered our rotating students a $10,000/quarter stipend, plus tuition, fees, and health insurance if needed.

 Note that the stipend is quarterly rather than monthly; this is because in fall quarter, the payment is split out over four months than three.
-Therefore, our first-year students will receive $2,500/month from October 2024 - January 2025 and $3333.33/month from February - April 2025.
+Therefore, our first-year students are paid $2,500/month from October 2024 - January 2025 and $3333.33/month from February - April 2025.

 When most BMCDB students join a faculty member's lab in spring of their first year, they become employed as graduate student researchers, teaching assistants, or trainees on a training grant; academic employees' stipends are specified in the labor contract agreed upon by the UC Office of the President and the United Auto Workers Local 4811.